microbit-foundation/pxt-microbit-ml/docs/ml_is_event_detected.md

 ml.isDetected(ml.event.Unknown)
 ```

 The ML model updates its estimated action several times a second.
-This block compares the latest value of the estimated value to the action you choose.
+This function compares the latest value of the estimated value to the action you choose.
 Use the boolean value to make logical decisions in your program.

 Some programs will be easier to write using the “on ML start” and “on ML stop” event handlers instead.